OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # Hypothesis Test Results
  * Is there a significant association between gender and membership type? <br />
-  Based on the chi-square test, we reject the null hypothesis and conclude that there was a signification association between gender and membership type <br />
+  Based on the chi-square test, we reject the null hypothesis and conclude that there was a significant association between gender and membership type <br />

 * Is there a significant difference in the means for total spending and age category?
   From the ANOVA result, we reject the null hypothesis and conclude that the means for total spending and age category were different. <br />